-You will want to bring stocking foot, breathable chest waders for this trip, as a lot of your fishing will be via hiking to the various moving waters - the Rio Escondido and its various braids and tributaries.
+You will want to bring stocking foot, breathable chest waders for this trip, as some of your fishing will be via hiking to the various moving waters.
+And they make pretty good rain pants for your floating days, as well.
 You will experience little or no moisture build-up inside the waders, even after a long hike; they wear like iron, pack down very well, and are comfortable to be in all day.
 For safety we strongly recommend wearing a wading belt at all times.
-Simms, Skwala, and Patagonia waders are the timetested gold-standard.
+Simms, Skwala, and Patagonia waders are the time-tested gold-standard.